A Principal-Agent Model for Optimal Incentives in Renewable Investments: Numerical Findings

-\Cref{fig:M_DC}~(a) illustrates the optimal investments in energy production capacity for the monopolist over time.
-In green, we see the optimal drift control for renewables $a_2^{\star,M}$ and for conventional energy $a_1^{\star,M}$ in black.
+Figure~\ref{fig:M_DC}~(a) illustrates the optimal investments rates for the single firm as a function of time.
+We observe in black the optimal investment rate $a_1^{{\rm sb, m}}$ in conventional technology and in green, the investment rate $a_2^{{\rm sb,m}}$ in renewable technology.
 The dotted lines represent the behaviors under business-as-usual (BU), while the solid lines refer to the second-best~(SB) responses.
-We observe that the dotted lines are closer together and that in the business-as-usual case the conventional investments are always higher than the renewable ones.
-The business-as-usual investments decrease linearly over time but with different slopes.
-This phenomenon arrives since

-Since $\varepsilon<q_1<q_2$, the slope for conventional energy is more steep.
-In contrast, the second-best response for conventional energy is negative over the whole time horizon as $k_1<0$ and linearly increasing since
+In the business-as-usual case, the investment rate in conventional technology is positive and larger than the one in renewable.
+This situation reflects the fact that in the absence of regulation, a firm prefers to invest in a cheaper yet polluting technology compared to a more expensive one yet clean technology.
+Moreover, these investments rates decrease linearly with time at different paces (large investment effort at the beginning of the period, small at the end).
+This phenomenon arises since